PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 20:16:55
+Last updated: 2024-04-07 20:17:29
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: Do it.
+If you ever want to see these boobs again, crawl, you son of a me. - Lily Aldrin